shrinerb/shrine/doc/plugins/included.md

 # Included

-The `included` plugin allows you to hook up to the `.included` hook of the attachment module, and call additional methods on the model which includes it.
+The [`included`][included] plugin allows you to hook up to the `.included` hook of the attachment module, and call additional methods on the model which includes it.

 ```rb
 plugin :included do |name|